krutarth-dev/CelebritySearchApp/README.md

-# CelebritySearchApp

-Sure!
-Here's a detailed README file in markdown format for your Celebrity Search app using OpenAI and Langchain:

 # Celebrity Search App

 The Celebrity Search App is a web application that allows users to search for information about celebrities.
 It utilizes the OpenAI API and the Langchain library to generate natural language responses based on user inputs.